-The structure defines six tables in our database.
-In Mnesia, the function mnesia:create\table(Name, ArgList) is used to create tables.
-Name is the table name Note: The current version of Mnesia does not require that the name of the table is the same as the record name, See Chapter 4: Record Names Versus Table Names.
+The structure defines six tables in the database.
+In Mnesia, the function mnesia:create\table(Name, ArgList) creates tables.
+Name is the table name.

+The current version of Mnesia does not require that the name of the table is the same as the record name, see Record Names versus Table Names..

-For example, the table for employees will be created with the function mnesia:create\table(employee, [attributes, record\info(fields, employee)]]).
+For example, the table for employees is created with the function mnesia:create\table(employee, [{attributes, record\info(fields, employee)}]).
 The table name employee matches the name for records specified in ArgList.
 The expression record\info(fields, RecordName) is processed by the Erlang preprocessor and evaluates to a list containing the names of the different fields for a record.

-The Program
+Program

-The following shell interaction starts Mnesia and initializes the schema for our company database:
+The following shell interaction starts Mnesia and initializes the schema for the Company database:

 '''

 % erl -mnesia dir '"/ldisc/scratch/Mnesia.Company"'

 Erlang (BEAM) emulator version 4.9

 Eshell V4.9 (abort with ^G)

 1> mnesia:create_schema([node()]).

 ok

 2> mnesia:start().

 ok

 '''